CIVIS-project/YouPower/backend/README.md

-# CIVIS backend
+# YouPower backend

-This is the backend of the CIVIS project.
+This is the backend of the YouPower app.

 ## Setup
 ```